-This utility program for Heidenhain TNC and iTNC controllers allows writing and reading of PLC data and machine parameters from an external PC connected to the controller via Ethernet network.
+This utility program for machines with Heidenhain TNC and iTNC controllers allows writing and reading of PLC data and machine parameters from an external PC connected to the controller via Ethernet network.

 It supports writing and reading of PLC MARKER, BYTE, WORD and DWORD values and machine parameters.
-It also allows to convert PLC BYTE, WORD and DWORD output data read from older TNC 426 and 430 devices to match the values shown at the controller.
+It also automatically converts PLC WORD and DWORD output data read from older TNC 426 and 430 devices to match the values shown at the controller.

-In case you use a firewall at your PC or your company network please make sure that there is an exception for TCP Port 19000.
-You can use our tool Device Port Scanner to check if your controller is reachable via port 19000.
-TOP
+In case you use a firewall at your PC or your company network please make sure that there is an exception in both directions for the TCP Port the controller uses for communication (default 19000).
+You can use our tool Device Port Scanner to check if your controller is reachable via this port.

 SOFTWARE SETUP & USAGE

-Download writetncplc.zip and extract all files to a folder of your choice on your PC.
+Download writetncplc.zip and extract HeidenhainPLCRW.exe to a folder of your choice on your PC.

-Double click HeidenhainPLCRW.exe and enter the IP Address or DNS Hostname of your controller (1).
+Double click HeidenhainPLCRW and enter the IP Address or DNS Hostname of your controller (1).

 FIG 1: Read / Write Heidenhain TNC PLC Data or Machine Parameter

-To write a PLC address value or a machine parameter you have to enter the desired value under ‘Write Value’, activate checkbox ‘Write Value’ and click button [Execute].
+To write a PLC address value or a machine parameter you have to enter the desired value under ‘Write Value’, and activate checkbox ‘Write Value’ followed by clicking button [Execute].
+You get a warning if you execute this function for the first time.
 If successful the program outputs the result of the write operation in the area at the right.

-For testing it is usually safe to write data to MARKER, BYTE or WORD address 1.
+iTNC 530 and older controllers only: For testing it is usually safe to write data to MARKER, BYTE or WORD address 1.
 For DWORD you may use 24.
 If you change machine parameter 3515 please reset it to its original value afterwards.
-In any case it is recommended to verify that PLC addresses or machine parameters you intend to write values to for testing are NOT used for production tasks at the machine!
+In any case it is highly recommended to verify that PLC addresses or machine parameters you intend to write values to for testing are NOT used for production tasks at the machine!

 If you read or write a WORD address value the PLC address has to be divisible by 2 e.g. 490, 492.